 PokerStove is the extension of Brunson’s exercise.
 You can plug hands in incredibly quickly and save them up to a pokerstove.txt log file if you want to reexamine the math afterwards.
 Given 15 to 30 minutes on PokerStove, you can get a full understanding of your over-pair against the nut flush draw, or the chances of hitting your set against top two.
 It basically allows you to explore situations and match-up situations which, without software, would take months if not years to come about.

 PokerStove is a fairly simple piece of kit, but the fact you can’t plug extensions into it shouldn’t trick you into thinking it’s a shallow tool.
-It’s the simple things which really make PokerStove purr, such as the “Random” button, for example, which saves you time inputting a villain’s actual hand.
-The Output section is all you need, too, providing info on equity, win and tie probability, pots won and pots tied on a hand-by-hand basis, as well as showing you how long it took to get to its conclusion.
+It’s the simple things which really make PokerStove purr, such as the “Random” button, which saves you time inputting a villain’s actual hand.
+The Output section provides information on equity, win and tie probability, pots won and pots tied on a hand-by-hand basis, as well as showing you how long it took to get to its conclusion.

 Ultimately, taking in all of the information PokerStove has to offer will lead you to putting your money over the line in more profitable situations in the long run.
-The one issue some people might find with PokerStove is finding it on the internet.
-We know, it sounds crazy, but the home of PokerStove has moved a few times in its virtual life.
+The one issue some people might find with PokerStove is finding it online.
+We know it sounds crazy, but the home of PokerStove has moved a few times in its virtual life.

-For the most up to date version at the time of writing, click here: Get PokerStove Free
+For the most up to date version, click here: Get PokerStove Free

-This Poker Stove article discusses intermediate-level concepts that require knowledge about equity and how hand ranges work.
+This Poker Stove article goes through intermediate-level concepts that require knowledge about equity and how hand ranges work.
 The last part is about finding out the frequency of certain hands of your opponent.